Disciplinary Regulations

 3. Cheating: The improper use of books, notes, another student’s test(s), or other aids during an examination.
 It is the responsibility of the student to get approval for the use of such aids prior to the time of the examination, and without such approval they will be considered improper.
 An “examination” is defined as “any testing situation in which the score will be used for credit in a course.”

-Failure on a student’s part to live up to this standard becomes the concern of the director of Student Life, dean of women, and dean of men.
+Failure on a student’s part to live up to this standard becomes the concern of the campus pastor, dean of women, and dean of men.
 (It is assumed, however, that any matter of concern in this area between members of the College community will first be dealt with according to the principles of Matthew 18:15–22.)
 All disciplinary matters are subject to review before the student disciplinary committee.

 Due process in dealing with disciplinary problems is primarily for protecting the reputation of a student against false or unsupported accusations.
 The purpose of disciplinary action is always redemptive, with every effort made to help the student involved to gain insight into his or her own needs and motivations as a student.